linux-chenxing/linux-chenxing.org/ip/index.md

  * This seems to be power down for the temp sensor
  * # devmem 0x1f001cbc 16 0x4
 ```

+On the midrived06 the interrupt on bit 8 triggers when connecting the battery.
+The battery channel itself is connected to the first sar channel.

 ## Serial